audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `browserVersion` | String or null | The browser version, taken from the user agent.
 `osName` | String or null | The name of OS, taken from the user agent.
 `osVersion` | String or null | The version of the OS, taken from the user agent.
-`deviceName` | String or null | The device name, constructed automatically from other attributes.
+`deviceName` | String or null | The device name, is constructed automatically from other attributes.
 `deviceType` | String or null | The device type, taken from the user agent.
 `manufacturer` | String or null | The client device's manufacturer, as provided in the request.
 `model` | String or null | The client device's model, as provided in the request.